IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 --   * 'trStdout':  stdout tracing
 --   * 'trForward': trace forwarding
 --   * 'mbTrEkg':   (optional) EKG monitoring
--- The tracer is supplied with a 'name' as an array of text, which is appended to its namespace.
+-- The tracer is supplied with a 'name' as an array of text, which is prepended to its namespace.
 -- This function returns the new tracer.

 mkCardanoTracer :: forall evt.